The strong global dimension of piecewise hereditary algebras: Indecomposable direct summands of tilting objects in the Auslander-Reiten quiver

-When $T$ starts in a {\tube} but does not end in a suitable suspension of that family (unlike \ref{positions_AR4}) then less can be told about the indecomposable direct summands of $T$.
-Yet there exists a relevant {\hered} associated with $T$ as explained in the following result.
-This will be sufficient to determine the strong global dimension of $T$ in that case.
+When $T$ starts in a {\tube} but does not end in a suitable suspension of that family (unlike \ref{positions_AR4}), then there still exists a relevant {\hered} associated with $T$ as explained in the following result.